 -

 Blacksmith's bellows.
 Pine wood, wrought iron, leather.
 18th century.
-Bellows made of carved pine wood and reinforced wrought iron and completed with leather and studs.
+Bellows made of carved pine wood and reinforced wrought iron, finished with leather and tacks.

 · Size: 175x90x25 cms.